davidrhoden/davidrhoden-basic-netlify/timeline/dc-fireworks-on-tv-jul-4-2026.md

 ![An absolutely thumb-faced fellow watches fireworks, July 4, 2026.](/static/img/timeline/dc-fireworks-jul-4-2026/thumb-face-jul-4-2026.jpeg)

 At last the ground-shaking, smoky _dénouement_ arrived.
-I understand the data scientists who produce the Guinness Book of World Records will be determining whther this conflagration warrants a mention in their publication.
+I understand the data scientists who produce the Guinness Book of World Records will be determining whether this conflagration warrants a mention in their publication.

 ![Shock and awe rules Washington, D.C., July 4, 2026.](/static/img/timeline/dc-fireworks-jul-4-2026/shock-and-awe-in-dc-jul-4-2026.jpeg)